madeintandem/row_boat/API.md

 ### Description

-Implement to specify how to transalte values from the CSV into whatever sorts of objects you need.
+Implement to specify how to translate values from the CSV into whatever sorts of objects you need.

 Simply return a hash that has the mapped column name (ie, what you mapped it to in the [`column_mapping`](#column_mapping) method) as a key pointing to either
 - a method name as a symbol
 - a proc or lambda
 - an object that implements `convert`

-Regardless of which one you choose, it take a value and return a converted value.
+Regardless of which one you choose, it takes a value and returns a converted value.

 This is essentially a sugared up version of `:value_converters` option in [SmarterCSV](https://github.com/tilo/smarter_csv#documentation).